Back to blog

 Companies Using It: Microsoft, Intel, HP

-VB.NET (Visual Basic .NET) is part of the .NET framework and is primarily used for building Windows applications.
-While less popular than C#, it’s still widely used in enterprise environments for maintaining legacy software and developing new Windows-based applications.
+VB.NET (Visual Basic .NET) is part of the .NET framework.
+It's mainly used for building Windows apps.
+While less popular than C#, it's still widely used in enterprise settings.
+Teams use it to maintain legacy software and develop new Windows-based apps.

-Why Learn VB.NET?: If you are working in a Microsoft-centric environment, particularly on legacy systems, VB.NET is worth learning.
-Its deep integration with the .NET framework makes it useful for building enterprise applications.
+Why Learn VB.NET?: If you work in a Microsoft-centric environment, especially on legacy systems, VB.NET is worth learning.
+Its deep integration with the .NET framework makes it useful for enterprise apps.

 23. Lua: Best for Game Development and Embedded Systems